John Cain Arena: Cycling

 In 2004 and 2012, the UCI Track Cycling World Championships were held at the venue.
 Other events were UCI World Cup events and Australian Madison Championships.

 Ice hockey

 On 14 and 15 June 2013, the venue played host to an ice hockey exhibition series between teams representing the United States and Canada.

+Kabaddi

+On 28 December 2024, one day before the 2024 Pro Kabaddi League Final, the Pro Kabaddi League hosted the Pro Kabaddi League: Melbourne Raid at the arena.
+The Event featured two Kabaddi All Star Exhibition matches.

 Entertainment

 The arena hosts several musical and entertainment events each year, in concert with other venues in the precinct.
 On 26 February 2007, Irish boy band Westlife held a concert for The Love Tour supporting their LP The Love Album.
 On 18 September 2018, Taiwanese vocal pop band Mayday held a concert for Life Tour supporting their album History of Tomorrow.
 From 2011 to 2013 the venue hosted the Melbourne judges' audition stages of the Seven Network singer search program The X Factor.
 Its also been the home to the Victorian State Schools Spectacular since 2008.

+In November 2022, a stampede occurred outside the venue prior to a concert for American singer Steve Lacy, with poor organization by stadium management being blamed for it.
+The concert was originally fixtured to be held at The Forum Theatre in Melbourne's central business district, but was upgraded due to high demand.